ReiRyghts/wfrsb.github.io/_Law-of-Retribution/volt.md

 ![Volt](http://i.imgur.com/jByK7z8.png)

 King of speed, Volt is a very versatile frame and widely used not only in normal runs but also speedruns.
-Not only can he make the raid go a lot faster, but his unique abilites allow him to buff his allies damage considerably and also CC the enemies (albeit smaller range of CC than Rhino and Vauban).
+Not only can he make the raid go a lot faster, but his unique abilites allow him to buff his allies damage considerably and also CC the enemies, albeit not as effectively as Rhino or Vauban.

 * * *